Shrimp Farm For Sale

 All 168 hectares are titled.

-Production increases with aeration in the entire farm, already proven in 2002-2005.
-Solar generation sent to the grid , ICE, the national electric entity, is possible, which can be later withdrawn.
+Production can increase with aeration in the entire farm, already proven in 2002-2005.
+Solar generation sent to the grid, ICE, the national electric entity, is possible, which can be later withdrawn.